A critical metric that managers must closely monitor within the supply chain industry is total transportation cost.

-There is a critical metric that managers must closely monitor within the supply chain industry- total transportation costs.
 This is the average cost incurred for moving products from point A to point B along the supply chain.
 It includes operational costs, packing, shipping, employee pay, fleet maintenance, and all other fees and expenses related to transporting freight.
-It is a component of many cost-effectiveness measures that management uses to understand all cost expenditures related to transportation management services and shipping.
-Understanding what commonly constitutes total transportation costs is critical.
-And using an enterprise TMS solution can help managers more closely monitor trends in these vital areas.

 Understanding the Four Cost Elements in Transportation Management

-- Linehaul- the operational costs of transporting loads through any of the various shipping modes.
+- Linehaul: the operational costs of transporting loads through various shipping modes.

-- Pickup and delivery- the expenses wrapped up in the handling and sorting, and delivery of loads.
+- Pickup and delivery: the expenses incurred in handling, sorting, and delivering loads.

-- Terminal handling- the fees and costs that come with terminal stops for loading and unloading.
+- Terminal handling: the fees and costs of terminal stops for loading and unloading.

-- Billing and collecting- the costs involved with issuing invoices and tracking down payments.
+- Billing and collecting: the costs involved in issuing invoices and tracking down payments.

 What Impacts and Influences the Total Cost of Load Transportation

 Freight managers must stay on top of expenses, or they can quickly get out of hand.
-Focusing on total transportation costs trends such as these is essential for growth and success.
+Focusing on total transportation cost trends such as these is essential for growth and success.